bitkidd/adonis-starter/README.md

 # Adonis Starter

 This repo is an implementation of a starter pack for Adonis v.4.x with some tweaks.
+It is just an example of how you can implement front-end stuff and authentication.

 ## What's inside?